Skip to content Skip to footer

 Enquiries Call 0345 209 1000

-If you have been appointed as an executor or an administrator of an estate, we can support and advise you as you carry out your duties.
-Our specialist team of probate solicitors, qualified tax advisors, estate practitioners and trust administrators can advise you on the many complex questions that may arise when dealing with a person’s estate following their death.
+Our specialist team of probate solicitors, chartered tax advisers, qualified estate practitioners and trust administrators can advise you on the many complex questions that can arise when dealing with a person’s estate following their death.

-Whatever the size of the estate, whatever type of assets or trusts are involved and regardless of whether the deceased has a Will or died intestate, our experienced probate solicitors can help.
+Whatever the size of the estate and regardless of whether the deceased has a Will or died intestate, our experienced probate solicitors can help you.

 How our probate solicitors can help